Beyond the datasets offered on Quantopian, you can also upload your own custom data via Self-Serve Data.

 Self-Serve Data currently only supports uploading custom datasets that are mapped to US equities.
 Other markets are not supported at this time.

-In for a dataset to be uploaded via Self-Serve, the dataset must meet certain requirements.
+In order to upload a dataset via Self-Serve, the dataset must meet certain requirements.

 Your dataset should have a single row of data per asset per day, and it must be a comma-separated value (.csv) file.